Email Us : info@registrationguru.in | Call us now: +91-9811536872

 Not for businesses or people that earn money abroad

-Individuals, HUFs, and businesses (except from LLPs) that choose to use the presumptive taxation plan under Sections 44AD, 44ADA, or 44AE must file ITR 4.
+Individuals, HUFs, and businesses (except from LLPs) that choose to use the presumptive taxation plan under Sections 44AD, 44ADA, or 44AE must do ITR 4 filing.
 It is used when the annual turnover is up to ₹2 crore for businesses or ₹50 lakh for professionals.
 It’s ideal for small business owners and self-employed individuals using simplified tax calculation.

 5. ITR 5